 'Visuals should complement your oral presentation, not repeat it,' says Andrew.
 'You are the main focus - your slides should offer a brief summary of points, or an illustration supporting the concept that you're discussing.
 Don't fall into the trap of merely reading aloud what is written on the slides.'

-Meanwhile, if you intend to provide hand-outs for your audience, distribute them at the beginning or end of your presentation.
-Andrew says that doing it halfway through can be distracting and disrupt your flow.
+If you intend to provide hand-outs for your audience, distribute them at the beginning or end of your presentation.
+Doing it halfway through can be distracting and disrupt your flow.